Study Period | 2018 - 2030 |

 Vietnam Data Center Market News

 - September 2021: Viettel jointly conducted trials with Samsung in Da Nang.
-In early September 2021, Viettel partnered with Ericsson and Qualcomm to test and achieve 5G data transmission speeds over 4.7 Gbps.
+The company partnered with Ericsson and Qualcomm to test and achieve 5G data transmission speeds of over 4.7 Gbps.

-- September 2021: VNPT upgraded its backbone and core networks, developed 4G, 5G and M2M/IoT platforms, conducted commercial tests of 5G services, and signed an agreement with Nokia to develop and apply new networking technologies.
+- September 2021: VNPT announced that it had signed an agreement with Nokia to upgrade its backbone and core networks, develop 4G, 5G, and M2M/IoT platforms, conduct commercial tests of 5G services, and develop and apply new networking technologies.

-- September 2019: In September 2019, HTC-ITC signed a contract with Delta Thailand to deploy a data center which complies with the Uptime Institute’s Tier 3 standards of Tier Certification of Data Center (TCDD) and Tier Certification of Constructed Data Center Facility (TCCF).
+- September 2019: HTC-ITC signed a contract with Delta Thailand to deploy a data center that complies with Uptime Institute’s Tier 3 standards of Tier Certification of Data Center (TCDD) and Tier Certification of Constructed Data Center Facility (TCCF).

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.